zdravkov/kendo-docs/getting-started/web/grid/adaptive.md

 With the Q3 release, Kendo Grid supports "adaptive" enhancements like changes in styling and behavior in order to remain consistent with a device experience.
 For instance, when filtering or editing data on a mobile device, Kendo UI will slide in a new screen for the user, which is a departure from the more desktop-like inline and popup behaviors.
-In order to see those features in action please check the [agaptive rendering demos](http://demos.telerik.com/kendo-ui/grid/adaptive).
+In order to see those features in action please check the [adaptive rendering demos](http://demos.telerik.com/kendo-ui/grid/adaptive).

 ## Enabling the adaptive rendering feature